First-degree prime ideals of composite extensions: Introduction

+The main novel results of this paper are collected in Table \ref{tab:recap1}.
+Its first row indicates when the combination of first-degree prime ideals in $\ZZ[\a]$ and $\ZZ[\b]$ dividing $I_\a = I \cap \ZZ[\a]$ and $I_\b=I \cap \ZZ[\b]$ is a first-degree prime ideal of $\ZZ[\a+\b]$, and when it divides $I$.
+The second row depicts the opposite scenario, namely when a first-degree prime ideal of $\ZZ[\a+\b]$ dividing $I$ determines first-degree prime ideals in $\ZZ[\a]$ and $\ZZ[\b]$, and when they divide $I_\a$ and $I_\b$.

+Such results lead to a bottom-up approach that may be employed for speeding up the production of these primes, as well as for designing new approaches based on the smaller extensions, whose usage is often preferable.

-The employed hypotheses are not truly restrictive: every pair of reasonably uncorrelated fields happens to be linearly disjoint \cite{Cohn,CoprimeDiscriminant}, thus every composite extension may be realized this way, with a suitable choice of sub-extensions.
-The exceptional cases are precisely identified, and \emph{ad hoc} examples are provided to show that every given hypothesis is essential.
+The employed hypotheses are not truly restrictive: every pair of reasonably uncorrelated fields happen to be linearly disjoint \cite{Cohn,CoprimeDiscriminant}, thus every composite extension may be realized this way, with a suitable choice of sub-extensions. \emph{Ad hoc} examples are provided to show that every required hypothesis is essential.

-This work extends a previous work of the authors \cite{SanTau}, which addresses this problem when the considered number fields are biquadratic.
-However, the techniques employed and developed in the current paper are more sophisticated and lead to a deeper comprehension of the involved objects.
-The novel results not only generalize those of \cite{SanTau}, but also provide practical tools that may be applied to a much wider range of situations, such as those that are conventionally adopted for the GNFS implementation, namely, nowadays, degree-$6$ extensions.
+This paper extends a previous work of the authors \cite{SanTau}, which addresses the same problem when the field $\QQ(\t)$ is biquadratic.
+However, the techniques employed and developed in the current paper are more sophisticated and lead to a deeper comprehension of ideals in towers of fields.
+The novel results not only generalize those of \cite{SanTau}, but also over a much wider range of situations and provide theoretical tools that may be exploited for computational and cryptographic purposes, such as factoring and sieving through number fields.

-This paper is organized as follows: in Section \ref{sec:Preliminaries} the basic results about resultant and linearly disjoint extensions are recalled and combined to identify the number fields considered in the present work.
-Section \ref{sec:FDPI} is devoted to defining the first-degree prime ideals combination and to detailing the cases when this construction establishes a complete correspondence with the first-degree prime ideals of the sub-fields.
-Such an association is proved to respect the divisibility of prescribed principal ideals in Section \ref{sec:Divisibility}.
+This paper is organized as follows: in Section \ref{sec:Preliminaries} the basic results about resultant and linearly disjoint extensions are recalled and combined to properly determine the field extensions that we address in the present work.
+Section \ref{sec:FDPI} is devoted to defining the first-degree prime ideals combination and to establishing when this construction defines a complete correspondence of the considered first-degree prime ideals.
+Such an association is proved to almost always respect the divisibility of prescribed principal ideals in Section \ref{sec:Divisibility}.
 In Section \ref{sec:computational}, the complexity of a combination-based approach for computing first-degree prime ideals is discussed, and a computational comparison with the current method is presented.
 Finally, in Section \ref{sec:conclusions} we review the work and hint at possible future research directions.